AnderMendoza/AnderMendoza/README.md

 - 🏙 Creator of the [Devs Community](https://github.com/Devs-Com) organization

+- 👩‍💻 Participating in the ONE program of [Oracle Latin America](https://www.oracle.com/lad)

 - 🌍 Participate in the [Hactoberfest 2022](https://hacktoberfest.com/)

 - 📫 How to reach me **davidmramos30@gmail.com**